ATLRx

 These substances are created through chemical processes instead of existing naturally in plants or people.
 There are more than 200 synthetic cannabinoids, almost all of which are made to have strong effects on the cannabinoid receptors in the body.

 According to reports, AMB-FUBINACA is one such example and is 75 times more potent than THC, the primary psychoactive cannabinoid present in cannabis.
-The safety of some synthetic cannabinoids, however, is debatable because they can have negative effects on users, including anxiety, paranoia, and reduced brain function.
+The safety of some synthetic cannabinoids, however, is debatable because they can have negative effects on users.

 How Do Cannabinoids Work?